 No, you are only eligible to apply for the Rural School Counsellor in Training Program if you live 100km or more from the Sydney Business School, Circular Quay.
 If you live less than 100km from the Sydney Business School, Circular Quay, then you are only eligible to apply for the Metropolitan School Counsellor in Training Program.

-For the Metro and Rural School Counsellor in Training Programs, yes you can, as long as you meet the eligibility criteria and will complete your studies prior to the end of the calendar year.
+For the Metro and Rural School Counsellor in Training Programs, yes you can, as long as you meet the eligibility criteria and will complete your three year sequence of psychology studies prior to the end of the 2019 calendar year.

 Applications must be submitted using the online application form.
 During the application period, an 'Apply now' button will be available on the School Counsellor Sponsorship Program web page.
 Outside the application period, you'll be able to sign up to receive an email notifying you when applications open.

 We encourage applicants to commence and submit their applications as early as possible during the application period.